STABILIZING INTERFACE

 Safe access and controlled cleaning preserve inspection accuracy without introducing structural stress.

-• Defined responsibility boundaries before deployment
+• Defined responsibility boundaries prior to deployment

 • Documentation-controlled scope with full traceability

-• Manufacturer-certified equipment supply mapped by operational phase
+• Manufacturer-certified equipment aligned to operational phases

-• Contract-defined accountability across the full operational and compliance lifecycle
+• Contract-defined accountability across the lifecycle